Joshuawayne/The-matrix-loading-screen/README.md

-This is palsh screen or a loading screen for all The matrix and lord of the rings fun TECHNOLOGY USED
+This is splash screen or a loading screen for all The matrix and lord of the rings fun TECHNOLOGY USED
 HTML
 CSS